-FIPS 140-2 is a standard set for security of sensitive data in government agencies.
+FIPS 140-2 is a standard set for security (encryption and other cryptography) of sensitive data in government agencies.
 But what does it mean to be FIPS compliant?
-What does it mean for an agency seeking out to evaluate technology vendors?
-How does the standard assess the security of IT vendors?
+What does it mean for an agency seeking out to evaluate technology vendors for video distribution?
+How does the standard assess the security of such IT vendors, video platforms alike?

 In this blog, we'll discuss what the FIPS 140-2 standard is and how it helps in keeping data secure.
-We will also discuss how VIDIZMO uses FIPS compliant end-to-end encryption and hashing in the processes involved from video upload till playback.
+We will also discuss how VIDIZMO uses FIPS compliant end-to-end encryption and hashing in the processes involved from video upload, to sharing till playback.

 What is FIPS 140-2 Compliance?

 To ensure that only intended audiences can read and process information, organizations use cryptography to keep such information secure.
 Cryptography is the process of changing human readable information (plaintext) to unreadable information (ciphertext) through means of an algorithm.

 Organizations could possibly use a range of cryptographic modules, but these may not be the most secure due to weak algorithms, poor design etc. Therefore, to ensure that highly secure cryptographic modules are used, the National Institute of Standards and Technology (NIST) and the Canadian Centre for Cyber Security (CCCS) established the FIPS standard.